Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Model and Preliminaries

 \section{Model and Preliminaries}

 We study a distributed system in the shared memory model.
-Our system consists of a well-known static set $\Pi=\{1,\dots,n\}$ of asynchronous processes.
+Our system consists of a well-known static set $\Pi=\{1,\dots,n\}$ of asynchronous client processes.
 These processes have access to some shared memory objects.
 In the shared memory model, all communication between processes is done through the API exposed by the objects in the system: processes invoke operations that in turn, return some response to the process.
 In this work, we assume a reliable shared memory.
 (Previous works have presented constructions of such reliable shared memory in the message passing model~\cite{abraham2006byzantine, martin2002minimal,rodrigues2003rosebud,afek1995computing,jayanti1998fault}).
 We further assume an adversary that may adaptively corrupt up to $f$ processes in the course of a run.
 When the adversary corrupts a process, it is defined as \emph{Byzantine} and may deviate arbitrarily from the protocol.
 As long as a process is not corrupted by the adversary, it is \emph{correct}, follows the protocol, and takes infinitely many steps.
 In particular, it continues to invoke the object's API infinitely often.
+Later in the paper, we show that the latter assumption is necessary.

 We enrich the model with a \emph{public key infrastructure} (PKI).
 That is, every process is equipped with a public-private key pair used to sign data and verify signatures of other processes.
 We denote a value $v$ signed by process $i$ as $\lr{v}_i$.